How To... - DIY Finishing - Finishing Techniques

 Not only oak can be stained with aqueous ammonia solution

-The method has, of course, advantages and disadvantages.
+There are, of course, advantages and disadvantages.

 Advantage:

-• wood stained in this way can be covered with any finishing material without restrictions,
+• Wood stained in this way can be covered with any finishing material without restrictions,

 Disadvantages:

 I hope you find the information useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the dedicated space.
+I will be sure to reply.

 About the author